You might remember way back in 2014, when Matt Cutts, then head of Google’s web spam team, announced that “guest blogging is done”.

 Guest posting reduces that competition, focusing on a value exchange with far less competition.

-Guest posting also lets you target the right audiences for your link.
-As our Head of Outreach Laura so rightly says, links are there to be clicked.
+Guest blog posts also let you target the right audiences for your link.
 Winning a link on a relevant site puts your client in front of relevant, qualified leads, increasing the value of your link as a result.

 It puts you in the driver’s seat

-Another benefit of guest posting is that it gives us far greater control over the links we build.
+Another benefit of writing guest posts is that it gives us far greater control over the links we build.

 The best backlink profiles are a diverse mix of anchor texts: branded, exact match, partial match, generic, and so on.